 What should I do if my pond has frozen?

 The British weather is predictably unpredictable, so in some years the garden pond may only have thin ice cover for a few days, whilst in other years, thick ice and snow can blanket ponds for weeks at a time.
 For this reason there is no guaranteed best approach for winter preparations.
 Preparations may be over-the-top in a mild winter, or insufficient in a harsh winter.

 Ice not always a problem

-If the pond entered the winter in a generally healthy state, without an excessive build up of decaying leaves and debris on the base, and with moderate stocks of fish, there should be few problems for pondlife.
+If the pond entered the winter in a healthy state, without an excessive build up of decaying leaves and debris on the base, and with moderate stocks of fish, there should be few problems for pondlife.
 Make sure that any submersed pumps are kept deeper than possible ice levels (but above debris on the pool base).

 Cold water usually has a good amount of oxygen dissolved in it, and any fish and wildlife, sluggish in the cold, will be using up less oxygen.
 In these cases the pond inhabitants should be able to cope with the surface being sealed by ice for a few days without coming to any serious harm.

 Pumps and filters

 During shorter spells of freezing, if you have a pump or filter still running, leave them on.
-The water movement will help to keep an area free of ice, will maintain biological filter organisms, and will circulate the water helping to keep up oxygen levels.
+The water movement will help to keep an area free of ice, will maintain biological filter organisms, and will circulate the water helping to keep oxygen levels high.
 However, avoid excessively strong water currents as these can chill the water and may upset fish.